hpc-cofc/documentation/README.md

 # About HPC at CofC

 High performance computing (HPC) at College of Charleston has historically been under the purview of the Department of Computer Science.
-It is now under Division of Information Technology with the aim of delivering research computing environment and support for the whole campus.
-We especially thank the following groups for making HPC at CofC possible
+It is now under the Division of Information Technology with the aim of delivering a research computing environment and support for the whole campus.
+We especially thank the following groups for making HPC at CofC possible.
 * [Office of the President](http://president.cofc.edu/about/index.php)
 * [Division of Information Technology](http://it.cofc.edu)
 * [School of Sciences and Mathematics](http://ssm.cofc.edu)